-This course introduces the student to basic skills necessary for effective counseling-attending/listening, warmth, empathy, respect/acceptance, genuineness/authenticity, concreteness, confrontation, immediacy, self-disclosure and strategies for change.
+This course introduces the student to basic skills necessary for effective counseling - attending/listening, warmth, empathy, respect/acceptance, genuineness/authenticity, concreteness, confrontation, immediacy, self-disclosure, strategies for change and collaborative decision-making in the counseling process.
 The role of faith in psychotherapy is explored.

 Activities include reading, lecture, observation, role-play, and student audio/video recorded clinical practice.
 Students are also introduced to skills needed for clinical intervention and the accomplishment of therapeutic goals in diverse settings.
-4980.36 (C) (3) No Prerequisites.
-2 credits.
+No Prerequisites.